lecnim/stado/docs/source/docs/controllers/before.md

 Details
 -------

-`@before` can take any number of paths and also supports file matching.
+`@before` decorator can take any number of paths and also supports file matching.

     #!python
     @before('index.html', '*.html')
     def add_title():
         return {'title': 'Hello'}

 * * *

-`@before` can pass page object to function using function first argument.
+`@before` decorator can pass a page object to a function using function first argument.

     #!python
     @before('index.html')